-- We are offering psychosocial care to support women suffering from domestic violence and other issues.
+- We offered psychosocial care to support women suffering from domestic violence and other issues.

-- We have trained 89 women from affected communities in leadership development.
+- We trained 89 women from affected communities in leadership development.

-- We have trained 149 people in micro-enterprise and business plan development.
+- We trained 149 people in micro-enterprise and business plan development.

-Our long-term support ensures that communites are able to build back stronger for the future.
+Our long-term support ensures that communities are able to build back stronger for the future.

 Helping women to earn an independent living

 When the first earthquake struck on 25th April, Laxmi's house completely collapsed, as well as her shed, killing her buffalo and five goats.
 ActionAid supported Laxmi with metal sheets and other tools to build a temporary shelter, 15,000 rupees ($140), and training in how to set up a community mushroom farm.

 Ten women came together and pooled the money they received for livelihood support to buy bamboo, mushroom seeds and equipment to set up their own farm.

 The farm is now providing all ten women with a sustainable income and giving them new found freedom.